From 1919-1923 Jack Tobin hit .334 and averaged 201 hits, 99 runs, and 31 doubles per season

 Though he’s the least-known of the three Browns’ fly-catchers, Tobin was a fine player in his own right.
 Standing at 5’8 and carrying 142 pounds, Tobin was a career .309 hitter.
 His 1,906 hits are the most among the three men.

-Tobin enjoy his greatest success from in the five-year period from 1919-1923.
+Tobin enjoyed his greatest success from in the five-year period from 1919-1923.
 During the run he hit .334 and averaged 201 base hits, 99 runs scored, and 31 doubles.
 He also had four-straight 200-hit campaigns starting in 1920.
 The right fielder’s 1921 season included an astonishing 236 hits, a figure surpassed only 24 times in big league history.

 During their 7 seasons together, the St. Louis triumvirate combined for a .330 batting average.
 From 1919-1925 the three men totaled 1,670 runs batted in, 944 walks and just 556 strikeouts for the Browns.